EXCLUSIVE-Boeing kept FAA in the dark on key 737 MAX design changes -U.S. IG report

 Boeing Co failed to submit certification documents to the U.S. Federal Aviation Administration (FAA) detailing changes to a key flight control system faulted in two fatal crashes, a long-awaited government report seen by Reuters has found.
 The flight control system, known as MCAS, was "not an area of emphasis" because Boeing presented it to the FAA as a modification of the jet's existing speed trim system, with limited range and use, according to the report.

 The 52-page report by the U.S. Department of Transportation's Office of Inspector General (IG), dated June 29 and set to be made public Wednesday, laid bare mistakes made by both the planemaker and FAA in the development and certification of Boeing's top-selling aircraft.
-The FAA and the IG did not immediately respond to a request for comment.
+The FAA declined to comment beyond the department's response attached to the report.
+The IG did not immediately respond to a request for comment.
 A Boeing spokesman said the company had taken steps to enhance safety and was committed to transparency.
 "When the MAX returns to service, it will be one of the most thoroughly scrutinized aircraft in history, and we have full confidence in its safety," he said.

 The IG's report is the latest of reports faulting the plane's approval, while the Justice Department has an ongoing criminal investigation.
 The 737 MAX has been grounded from commercial flight worldwide since March 2019 after two crashes killed 346 people in Ethiopia and Indonesia over a five-month span.